Actions

 — An excerpt from the Black & White Magazine interview with Brad Buxer[4]

-In 2016, Todd van Luling of the Huffington Post reached out to all of the Western composers involved in Sonic the Hedgehog 3's development.[8]
-The responding staff revealed that they were assembled by Jackson to assist him in composing music for the game, and that Jackson's music could still be heard in the final release.
+In 2016, Todd van Luling of the Huffington Post reached out to all Western composers involved in Sonic the Hedgehog 3's development.[6]
+Those who responded revealed that they were assembled by Jackson to assist him in composing music for the game, and that Jackson's music could still be heard in the final release.
 Additionally, with the 2019 release of the Sonic the Hedgehog 3 1993-11-03 prototype, it appears the music that Jackson's sound team produced was used to replace existing tracks composed by Sega's internal sound team, which would be first heard in Sonic & Knuckles Collection.
 This lends further credence to Michael Jackson deciding to go uncredited rather than Sega pulling the plug themselves (who could always revert to older, in-house compositions), as well as revealing the rather late nature of Jackson's involvement in the development process.

 In May 2019, Buxer was interviewed for YouTube show The MJCast[5] where he talked about the origin of Stranger in Moscow and his work on Sonic 3, describing how Jackson assigned him to start composing for the game and put him in charge of "delegating other people to help... like Doug Grigsby and Darryl Ross and other people."
 Buxer frames himself as being the lead on the Sonic 3 project, with Jackson having less personal involvement, and states the team had completed around 41 music cues for the game - suggesting that every Act and Zone had a unique track composed for it (even Zones planned for Sonic & Knuckles).
 If true, it explains why Roger Hector feels people have never heard Michael Jackson's version of the soundtrack.